Table of Contents[Hide][Show]

 Why is this called an oil when there is no oil in it?

 Good question.
 This is actually a highly saturated mineral solution of magnesium but when it goes on the skin it tends to feel somewhat like an oil and was named “Magnesium Oil” for this reason.
 Confusing?
 A little… but I didn’t come up with the name.
 Even commercial brands of magnesium oil use that term.

 What type of magnesium is best?

 From the research I found, magnesium chloride seems to be the most absorbable and least irritating form that is readily available for purchase by the general public.
 (This is the brand that I use.)

 Would Epsom salts work?

 Nope!
-It uses magnesium citrate, which is easier to absorb internally but really irritating to the skin.
+The forms for internal use are irritating to the skin.
 This would also leave a white film and make a big mess.
 I don’t recommend it.

 Is it good to add calcium to the spray too?